odubuk/odubuk/README.md

   Outside of the professional world, I enjoy playing board & card games, camera/drone videography, and am a PC enthusiast.

 - Currently, I'm working on learning all the elements that go into data analytics, including (but not limited to) SQL, Tableau/Power BI, and Python.
-I've worked on a few SQL functions in an application I use in my current job.
-If you want, you can [check them out!](https://github.com/odubuk/Sundance-MediaPrep-SQL-Filters)
+I'm working on a few SQL functions in an application I use in my current job.
+If you want, you can check them out [here!](https://github.com/odubuk/Sundance-MediaPrep-SQL-Filters).

 - I'm looking to collaborate on anything at the moment!